Recently updated on March 4th, 2023

 When you’re creating a demo space, it’s important to find an area that allows people to gather.
 You might set up a spot just inside the booth, so people can stop in without blocking the aisle.
 Consider creating a raised stage; this ensures that everyone can see your employees while they’re showcasing your products.
 Make sure there’s enough space for the workers, equipment, and supplies.

-A trade show is an exciting opportunity for your business — it gives you access to a huge pool of potential customers and professional contacts.
-With a clever, well-designed trade show booth, you can attract more people and bring in more leads.
+A custom trade show booth is an exciting opportunity for your business — it gives you access to a huge pool of potential customers and professional contacts.
+With a clever, well-designed custom trade show booth, you can attract more people and bring in more leads.